Manual

 • The software is installed via the NixOS module in the repository's flake.

 • As soon as the lock is active, the computer can be considered secured.
-It must be ensured that the lock can be created.

 • There must be a free, unused TTY.
 Otherwise creating the lock fails.